A Course in Miracles

 After experiencing many personal shifts as a result of the Course, Sarah had the opportunity to train as a Certified Study Group Leader with Robert Perry and Mary Anne Buchowski (from the Circle of Atonement) and is leading the group through the Text over an 18-month period.
 This 16-min video provides a brief overview which you can watch at any time.

-UPDATE, MARCH 2021: Thanks for your interest.
-Our study group is now full!
-If you are a student of A Course in Miracles CE, have read the group guidelines, and would like to be contacted should any spaces become available, you are welcome to contact Sarah directly.
-Alternatively, you can find a list of worldwide ACIM CE Study Groups here.
+UPDATE, APRIL 2022: Thanks for your interest.
+The study group has almost completed the Text (Volume 1) and will begin practicing the Workbook in January 2023.
+If you would like to be added to the waiting list you are welcome to contact Sarah directly.
+Alternatively, you can find a list of worldwide ACIM CE Study Groups who are studying the Text here.

 *The Complete & Annotated Edition of A Course in Miracles is available here and here.
 (The hardback is currently out of stock at Amazon UK, but global shipping from Amazon.com adds only a few pounds to the price.)